zpro11/ZLockCore/README.md

    ```
 ## Installation and Running

 Find the latest version of the program at: https://github.com/zpro11/ZLockCore/releases For Windows, download the ZLockCore_installer.exe for a standard system-wide installation, or the ZLockCore_executable.zip file.
 (For Linux, use the ZLockCore_executable_LINUX.zip file.)
 For the installer, follow the on-screen instructions.
 For the ZIP, extract its contents to a folder and run the executable binary.
+(On Linux, first allow it to run as a program.
+Type the following into the terminal: chmod +X [The name of the executable binary])

 (The installer was created using software called Inno Setup Compiler.)